KinnairdGames/TrickPaperScissors/README.md

 PlayingCards.io implementation of the game.

 *Trick taking game with changing trump suits determined by lead suit.
-Must follow if possible, else able to trump.*
+Must follow if possible, score points by winning tricks and change the value of those points by trumping.*

 ### Rules